 Figure 3.
 Hypothetical 1D gas-phase folding free energy surfaces of ubiquitin in the gas phase.
-The initial compact state obtained from solution via ESI process is denoted N6+.
+The initial compact state obtained from solution via ESI process is denoted N^{6+} .
 Upon activation ubiquitin can no longer access the native state, and samples a plethora of unfolded states via multiple transition states (denoted TS).
 Most of these transitions appear to be reversible.
 Shaded blue area depicts the principle of performing the measurements at low temperature interconverting and transition states can be preserved ('frozen') on the time scale of experiment.
 Corresponding sketches contrasting solution and gas phase behavior of ubiquitin and lysozyme are presented in Figure S10.

 For Lysozyme, the conformational restriction induced by the disulfide bonding, prevents the protein from full departure from the native like fold.
 The structural diversity of the transient folding intermediates is, again, much decreased compared to that in the unrestricted protein.
-This suggests that solution and gas phasefolding free energy surfaces for this conformationally restricted protein are somewhat similar (Figure S10).
+This suggests that solution and gas phase folding free energy surfaces for this conformationally restricted protein are somewhat similar (Figure S10).

 For both charge states of lysozyme (Figures 2 and S6) the width of the un-activated ^{DT}CCSD{He} at 250 K is greater than at 210 K and the data at 250 and 160 K indicates more resolved conformers at ~1650 Å2 as well as some N-state.
-The enhanced resolution is expected - it should scale with \sqrt{T} ;42 the fact that we do not see this for ubiquitin is more evidence for the disruption of the solution N-state into many closely related conformers that are readily disrupted by activation.
-The increased width at 250 K for un-activated lysozyme 8+ has been reported by us previously32 and may indicate a temperature specific transition at around 0 °C, which does not happen at lower temperatures.
+The enhanced resolution is expected - it should scale with \sqrt{T} ;43 the fact that we do not see this for ubiquitin provides an additional evidence that following transfer into the gas phase, N-state conformers are readily disrupted by (unintentional) activation.
+The increased width at 250 K for un-activated lysozyme 8+ has been reported by us previously33 and may indicate a temperature specific transition at around 0 °C, which does not happen at lower temperatures.